jkibe/recipes/content/recipes/madeleines/index.md

 Madeleines also demand a special mold.
 In my mind, you have to use a shell-shaped madeleine pan for something to be a madeleine.
 In the same way it would be strange to call something a cupcake if it were pyramid-shaped and the size of a watermelon.

-The why behind these two traits are shrouded in mystery.
+The why behind these two traits is shrouded in mystery.
 The name is variously attributed to different notable people in French history.
 The shell shape is equally mysterious.
 Most stories tend to revolve around someone deciding to put the batter in a shell for fun.

 Trying to bound these two questions has been tricky.
 It's an ongoing exercise.